kristiania-kws2100-2024/kristiania-kws2100-2024.github.io/README.md

 ## Tips:

 - GitHub pages can be deployed by adding the `steps` `actions/upload-pages-artifact@v3` (specifies `path`) and `actions/deploy-pages@v4`.
-This requires write permissions `github-pages` and `id-token` in the workflow file and a `github-pages` environment variable
+This requires write permissions `pages` and `id-token` in the workflow file and a `github-pages` environment variable
-- In order to display a map with Openlayers, you have to create a Map object with a View and at least one layer.
+- In order to display a map with OpenLayers, you have to create a Map object with a View and at least one layer.
   The view must have center and zoom
 - You can use `new OSM()` (for Open Street Maps) as your first layer
 - Make sure you call the OpenLayers function `useGeographic()` at the top of your file.
 Otherwise, positions will be